bfarmilo/ptab-server/README.md

 - Improve error notifications
 - update logging
 - implement table sort-by !
+- migrate queries to new document structure !!
 - pull data from PTAB swagger API
  - roughly: get all trials where modified date > last download
  - (iterate through those if required since they only come down 100 at a time)